username10000/OOP-Assignment3/README.md

 # OOP-Assignment3

-## Plan
+## Project Abstract
-* The project will be done in C++ using the SFML Library
+### Introduction
-* It will be a space exploration game where the player has to go from planet to planet and explore them
+This project aims to deliver a Space Exploration Game that uses Newtonian Mechanics to simulate the Planets revolving around their parent Sun and to provide realistic landings and takeoffs from a Planet in a 2D environment.

-* It will use Newtonian Mechanics to simulate planets revolving around their parent star
+### Language
-* The ship will be affected by the gravity of the planets
+The game will be written in C++ using the SFML Library for Window, Graphics and Audio management.
+It will use Object-Oriented Programming principles such as polymorphism, abstract classes and inheritance.
+SFML also uses this principles which will make the project have a more uniform look.